| densityfun.ppp {spatstat.explore} | R Documentation |

 The argument

-specifies how to handle query locations which are outside the window of the original data.
-Ifdrop=TRUE
+dropoffspecifies how to handle query locations which are outside the window of the original data.
+Ifdrop=TRUE(the default), such locations are ignored.
+Ifdrop=FALSE, a value ofNAis returned for each such location.

 Note that the smoothing parameters, such as the bandwidth

-, are assigned when densityfun
+sigma, are assigned when densityfun is executed.

 Smoothing parameters are fixed inside the function f

-and cannot be changed by arguments of f
+and cannot be changed by arguments of f.

 Author(s)